SAMYWEBTECHNOLOGIES/joomla-5/README.md

 Just download the folder as a zip.
 Install this using Joomla installation.

-This module display a random Greeting published in the com_greetings component.
+This module displays a random Greeting published in the com_greetings component.